Ayitaka/BitBetterTest/README.md

 Now that you've set up your build environment, you can **run the main build script** to generate a modified version of the `bitwarden/api` and `bitwarden/identity` docker images.

-Change to the BitBetter directory, replace the Dockerfile with the one for manual building, and run build.sh:
+Change to the BitBetter directory, replace the Dockerfile with the one for manually building, and run build.sh:
 ```bash
 cd BitBetterTest
 mv -f .build/Dockerfile.bitBetter ./Dockerfile